 Vice President and Associate Provost for Undergraduate Affairs

 (The Rev.) Hugh R. Page, Jr., Professor of Theology and Africana Studies

-Hugh Page is the vice president and associate provost for undergraduate affairs; he is also currently serving as the dean of the First Year of Studies.
-His major responsibilities include expanding opportunities for and participation in undergraduate scholarship and research, supporting academic advising for first-year undergraduate students, implementing the Undergraduate Academic Code of Honor, leading the University’s enrollment management efforts by overseeing the Office of Undergraduate Admissions and the Office of Student Financial Services, and furthering campus conversation on issues related to diversity.
+Hugh Page is the vice president and associate provost for undergraduate affairs.
+His major responsibilities include expanding opportunities for and participation in undergraduate scholarship and research, implementing the Undergraduate Academic Code of Honor, leading the University’s enrollment management efforts by overseeing the Office of Undergraduate Admissions and the Office of Student Financial Services, and furthering campus conversation on issues related to diversity.
 Page also oversees the University’s ROTC programs, the Flatley Center for Undergraduate Scholarly Engagement, the Hesburgh-Yusko Scholars Program, and the TRiO Programs.

 Vice President and Associate Provost for Internationalization

 Michael E. Pippenger